RubelAhmed10082000/CragWeatherDatabase/README.md

 Docker - Setting up a working Docker enviroment was also challenging due to its depth, complexity and the need to understand file structures.
 It took me a lot of trial and error to get the Docker container, and by extension an Airflow DAG, working

-**To Do**:

-Great-Expectations - Need to create Great-Expectation validation suite and intergrate validation checkpoints into my Airflow DAG
-Pytest - Run unit tests
+Great Expectations - Great Expectations is a package that allows for data validation.
+However, I have found this package cumbersome.
+For example, setting up validation takes multiple steps and it is required to add validations to a suite one at a time.
+I believe this pacakge will be a key bottleneck when expanding.

 **Next Steps**:

-FastAPI - I plan on learning FastAPI and Pydantic to be able create a frontend to display the locations and weather data to an end-user
+Frontend - I plan on learning Django to be able create a frontend to display the locations and weather data to an end-user

 Scaling Up - I want to scale up my pipeline by adding climbing locations from other countries.
 However, this may require SPARK as well as a cloud based data warehouse

+Multiple DAGs - As you can see in the picture, I have only one DAG instance of which includes my entire ETL pipeline.
+I may want to make each stage of the pipeline its own instance in order to enhance modularity and be able to monitor the DAG.

+**How To Get It Working**:

+- Please install the needed packages via requirements.txt

+- The extract() functions takes in 'all_crags.json' as an argument

+- Execution code would look something like this:

+ extracted_df = extract('dags/Files/all_crags.json')

+ transformed_df = transform(extracted_df)

+ crag_df = clean(transformed_df)

+ weather_df = fetch_weather_data()

+ cleaned_weather_df = clean_weather_data(weather_df)

+ run_expectations()

+ load_result = load(crag_df, cleaned_weather_df)

+In order to get the Airflow DAG working, please to refer to this documenation: https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html

+In order to get the DAG to work your PC must allow virtualisation and you must have the Docker application installed and open on your PC.